aicoreml/lagerbestand_SAP/README.md

 - **Forecast Generation**: Generate demand forecasts with customizable parameters
 - **AI Analysis**: Get AI-powered interpretation of inventory data
 - **Data Import**: Upload CSV files to update inventory
+- **NEW**: Clickable "Gefährdete Artikel" and "Artikel mit niedrigem Bestand" cards that open detailed views in new browser tabs
+- **NEW**: Forecast-only chart that displays forecast data for selected products from the category dropdown

+### New Features Documentation

+#### Clickable Dashboard Elements
+- The "Gefährdete Artikel" (At-risk Items) card can be clicked to open a new tab showing all items where current stock is below minimum stock level
+- The "Artikel mit niedrigem Bestand" (Low Stock Items) card can be clicked to open a new tab showing all items where stock is below 50% of target but still above minimum
+- Both individual count numbers and card areas are clickable for convenience

+#### Product Selection Chart
+- The "Nachfrageprognose" (Demand Forecast) section includes a category/product hierarchical selection
+- Check products from different categories to see their forecast data in the chart
+- The chart will only display forecast data for the selected products
+- After generating forecasts, the chart will update to show the new forecast data for selected products

+### Data Generation and Management
+- The system generates 300 sample inventory records and 21,000 demand records when running `generate_sap_data.py`
+- Database path is now fixed to ensure consistent access regardless of execution context
+- The system includes safeguards and error handling for all operations

 ### SAP ERP Integration